GalaChain/sdk/docs/hackathon/deploy.md

 ## Experimental!
 Deploy your chaincode

-For the first time we can provide you with the ability to deploy chaincode and make it public.
+For the first time we're able to provide you with the ability to deploy chaincode and make it public.
 This is an experimental feature, there might be some glitches, and at some point all the data will be probably removed.

 How to deploy: